Coastal erosion: Examples

 Fort Ricasoli, a historic 17th century fortress in Malta is being threatened by coastal erosion, as it was built on a fault in the headland which is prone to erosion.
 A small part of one of the bastion walls has already collapsed since the land under it has eroded, and there are cracks in other walls as well.

 In El Campello, Spain, the erosion and failure of a Roman fish farm excavated from rock during the first century B.C. was exacerbated by the construction of a close sport harbour.

+The Mediterranean coast of Spain has also experienced significant shoreline retreat driven by both natural dynamics and human pressure.
+A comprehensive analysis of the beaches of the Region of Murcia between 1956 and 2013 documented erosive trends across most coastal systems, with retreat concentrated particularly between San Pedro del Pinatar and Cabo de Palos, and between Cabo Tiñoso and the Andalusian border, driven by anthropogenic factors including land use changes in coastal watersheds and the construction of maritime infrastructure.
+The reduction of sediment supply from ephemeral channels ("ramblas") due to agricultural intensification has been identified as a key driver of this deficit.
+Coastal vulnerability assessments in the same region have further highlighted the exposure of low-lying urban beaches such as La Manga del Mar Menor to both erosion and projected sea level rise.